 New Yemen genetic group discovered

-Over the past decades, there’s been regular injections of new roasting technology, espresso coffee coffee makeking device refinement and even coffee processing methods, nevertheless we’ve seen truly little in the way of new additions to the raw plant material.
-That’s one of the reasons that the current identification of an totally new genetic group in Yemen is so significant – genetic diversity provides a more robust agricultural future.
+Over the past decades, there’s been normal injections of new roasting technology, espresso coffee brewing device refinement and even coffee processing methods, however we’ve seen in truth little in the way of new additions to the raw plant material.
+That’s among the reasons that the current identification of an totally new genetic group in Yemen is so significant – genetic diversity offers a more robust agricultural future.
 The other reason this discovery is so significant is that benefits have been firmly connected to the ownership of the traditional smallholder farmers of Yemen’s dramatic landscapes – the oldest coffee cultivation in the world – who have been wracked by civil war, climate change and a wildly fluctuating global market.

-We’re pretty excited because we’ve been lucky enough to score a simply select lot from this groundbreaking auction to share with you all!
+We’re pretty excited due to the reality that we’ve been lucky enough to score a in fact select lot from this groundbreaking auction to share with you all!
 Pre-order Lot #9 from the Mutawasat Community before the cutoff at 9am, Tues 9th Feb 2021.

 Pre-Order Here!